Azure/autorest/docs/proposals/generator-specific-settings/improved-exceptions.md

     Note: `HttpRestException` is a generic base case for all exception classes as discussed in the section below.

 3. Allowing Exception classes to inherit from custom base class implementations.
     This enables customizations that can be shared between all exceptions thrown by service(s).
-The custom base class should ideally inherit from `HttpRestException<T>` or implements the interface `IHttpRequestException<T>` along with constructors that sets these properties and an empty constructor for serialization purposes.
+The custom base class should ideally inherit from `HttpRestException<T>` or implements the interface `IHttpRequestException<V>` along with constructors that sets these properties and an empty constructor for serialization purposes.
 This is a contract that custom base classes should adhere to in order to ensure AutoRest generated exception classes compile successfully.
     The HttpRestException base class is designed as below:
     ```csharp
-    public abstract class HttpRestException<T> : RestException, IHttpRestException<T>
+    public abstract class HttpRestException<V> : RestException, IHttpRestException<V>
     {
         public HttpRestException()
         {